You want to budget your money, but don’t know where to start? Let me help!

 - Make a monthly routine for budgeting.
 Every time you get paid, you need to look at your bank account app or receipts to track how much you spent and how much you made.
 This should be an ongoing, biweekly, or monthly activity you do.
 My suggestion is budgeting once in the beginning of the month to make estimates, a second time in the middle of the month to make adjustments, and one last time at the end of the month to make final adjustments.

 - Track your progress to achieve your financial goals!
+And stick to your budget.
+Don’t forget to update it as you make purchases.

 Where should I put the extra money left over?